Theo Padnos: Abduction and imprisonment

-Curtis was held in a series of prisons run by Syrian rebel groups with ties to Al Qaeda.
+Padnos was held in a series of prisons run by Syrian rebel groups with ties to Al Qaeda.
 His family was asked to pay a ransom of an amount of money between $3 million and $25 million.
 According to his account of his captivity published in The New York Times Magazine on November 2, 2014, he was held by al-Nusra Front and later by Abu Mariya al-Qahtani, who also released him.

-Curtis considers himself "most responsible" for his kidnapping, believing he was reckless in crossing into Syria with smugglers he did not know and who held him captive.
+Padnos considers himself "most responsible" for his kidnapping, believing he was reckless in crossing into Syria with smugglers he did not know and who held him captive.
 Commenting on the torture and mistreatment he endured at first, he says, It seemed to me that I had been walking calmly through an olive grove with Syrian friends, that a rent in the earth had opened, that I had fallen into the darkness and woken in a netherworld, the kind found in myths or nightmares.

 Curtis was imprisoned with another American, the New York photographer Matthew Schrier.
 Both were tortured by Al Qaeda and Schrier, of Russian Jewish heritage, strategically converted to Islam as a survival tactic while Curtis remained a Christian.
 Toward the end of July 2013, Curtis and Schrier devised a way to crawl out of a small window in the cell.
+Padnos lifted Schrier through the window, enabling Schrier to escape.
+Now outside of the prison, Shrier then decided his best chance of survival was to leave Padnos behind and escape alone.
 The men have given competing accounts of the escape attempt.
-Schrier ultimately successfully escaped while Curtis became stuck in a window.
+Schrier claims that Padnos became stuck in a window and so he left him behind.
+Padnos has said that Schrier ran away without trying to help.

-Curtis said that he escaped twice, each time seeking refuge with the Free Syrian Army, and that both times they delivered him back to the Al Nusra Front.
+Padnos said that he escaped twice, each time seeking refuge with the Free Syrian Army, and that both times they delivered him back to the Al Nusra Front.

 Release

 Relatives were not told the terms of Curtis's release, which came one week after James Foley's beheading by the Islamic State.

 A team led by editor David G. Bradley and the Padnos family contacted Ghanem Khalifa al-Kubaisi, head of Qatar State Security, who mediated for Curtis's release and according to what it told the Padnos family it was "on a humanitarian basis without the payment of money".
 The kidnappers had demanded ransom reaching 22 million euros.
 Curtis states that he was released to the UN mission in the Golan Heights.

-A documentary about Curtis' time in captivity was released in 2016 titled Theo Who Lived.
+A documentary about Padnos' time in captivity was released in 2016 titled Theo Who Lived.

-In 2018 Curtis was featured on the National Geographic television show Locked Up Abroad in the episode 'Escape from Al Qaeda'.

 In 2021 he released a book, Blindfold: A Memoir of Capture, Torture, and Enlightenment, detailing his captivity.